coreos/docs/kubernetes/daemon-sets-vs-global-units.md

 app-b     0         0         0         app=app-b-node   1m
 ```

-Once we add the label to one or more of our nodes the container starts to run on that pod.
+Once we add the label to one or more nodes, the pods are scheduled there:

 ```
 $ kubectl label node worker1.infra.backend app=app-b-node